COVID-19 testing happening in Marenisco, Gladstone, Michigamme next week

-UPPER PENINSULA, Mich.
-(WLUC) - Upper Great Lakes Family Health Center (UGL) and local health departments have coordinated efforts to provide COVID-19 drive through test sites at the following locations:
+Upper Great Lakes Family Health Center (UGL) and local health departments have coordinated efforts to provide COVID-19 drive through test sites at the following locations:

 - Marenisco – Tuesday, July 7 from 9:45 a.m. – 12:30 p.m.
 CT - Marenisco Medical Clinic, 236 Main Street, Marenisco, MI 49947